dfuenzalida/clj-python-interop/README.md

 # python-interop

-A simple example of using libpython-clj with built-in modules
+A simple example of using libpython-clj with built-in modules and a simple package

 ## Usage